Discover why personal financial planning is important. Learn the top 6 benefits in our blog post and how it can lead to a worry-free future.

 When you’re monitoring your spending patterns and the nature of these expenses, you’ll automatically want to do better.

-If you can see that you’re spending £50 a month on something you don’t even need and didn’t realize you were spending money on (like that scratch card you faithfully buy every single day), you’ll automatically act.
+If you can see that you’re spending £50 a month on something you don’t even need – and didn’t realize you were spending money on, you’ll want to cut back.

 I contacted them and got a refund to the tune of £1,500 because of a fraudulent phone contract.